christianh814/kubernetes-toolbox/README.md

 ## Get join token

-First create the token
+This is specifically for kubeadm, First create the token

 ```
-kubeadm token create
+kubeadm token create --ttl 90m --print-join-command
 ```

-Next, get the hash from the ca cert
+If you need to, get the hash from the ca cert (the `--print-join-command` should have done this for you however)

 ```
 openssl x509 -pubkey -in /etc/kubernetes/pki/ca.crt | openssl rsa -pubin -outform der 2>/dev/null | openssl dgst -sha256 -hex | sed 's/^.* //'